connorgoggins/clusterize/README.md

     brew install python@2

 Now, we can install the requirements via pip, Python's package manager.
-Run the following command:
+After cloning the project from Github, navigate to the project directory and run the following command:

     pip install -r requirements.txt